evildmp/diataxis-documentation-framework/explanation.rst

 Discuss alternatives and opinions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Explanation can consider alternatives**, or multiple different approaches to the same question.
+**Explanations can consider alternatives**, or multiple different approaches to the same question.
 For example, in an article on Django deployment, it would be appropriate to consider and evaluate different web server options,

 Discussions can even consider and weigh up contrary *opinions* - for example, whether test modules should be in a package directory, or not.